waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **delete_agent:** Built-in tool to delete custom agents.
 - **select_battle_option:** Built-in tool to select a main battle menu option.
 - **UI Parser Integrity Lesson:** A tool's pathfinding logic can be correct, but will fail catastrophically if its UI parser is not robust.
 A parser must be anchored and use boundary detection (like the 'CANCEL' option) to avoid including non-selectable UI elements in its data.
 Feeding corrupt data (wrong list size, wrong indices) to a correct algorithm produces incorrect results.

+## Ongoing Investigations
+### Cianwood Gym Puzzle
+- **Hypothesis:** The gym is a trainer gauntlet.
+Defeating all trainers is required to clear a path to the Gym Leader, Chuck.
+The boulders that appeared seem to be the primary obstacle, likely requiring STRENGTH to move.